 How To Get Free Quotes

 By entering your zip code in the “Get Free Quotes” button at the top of the page, you will be able to compare or apply online for your own private policy.
 We’ll help you find suitable coverage since we represent you…not the insurance carriers.
 There are no fees or invasive forms to complete.
 All available plans can be easily and quickly viewed.

 We pride ourselves on being extremely experienced (since 1980), knowledgeable, but also unbiased.
 For example, if Anthem BC is the best choice, we'll tell you.
 If UnitedHealthcare provides the best option, we'll tell you.
 If you're taking an expensive non-generic Brand medication that is subject to a deductible, we'll help you find the cheapest method (provided by your contract) to buy the drugs (mail-order, for example), and search for the carrier that doesn't force you to meet a deductible.

 When you view insurance prices on this website, you can easily pick the type of coverage you need.
-For instance, if you need low cost high deductible coverage, you can choose plans that will offer quality major medical benefits (and preventive coverage) at the best rates.
+For instance, if you need low-cost high-deductible coverage, you can choose plans that will offer quality major medical benefits (and preventive coverage) at the best rates.
 If comprehensive coverage is needed, there are many plans that offer office visit and prescription benefits that are not subject to a deductible.
-And there are some policies that combine both concepts in Bronze, Silver, Gold, and Platinum tiers.
+Specific policies combine both concepts in Bronze, Silver, Gold, and Platinum tiers.

 Private Vs. Employer-Provided

 Although the majority of Americans have employer-provided healthcare, each year, the number of persons that purchase private plans increases.
 And this trend will probably continue unless the Affordable Care Act legislation is repealed (which is unlikely).
 The 2016 election, regardless of who wins, is unlikely to result in a major upheaval of Obamacare.
 However,several small changes and modifications are likely.